Derived isogenies and isogenies for abelian surfaces: Cohomological realizations of derived isogeny

 \section{Cohomological realizations of derived isogeny}

-In this section, we briefly recall the action of derived isogenies on the cohomology groups of abelian surfaces and define the prime-to-$\ell$ derived isogenies.
-This action has the following two forms \begin{enumerate} \item the motivic realization, which induces rational isomorphisms on the cohomology groups; \item the realization on the integral twisted Mukai lattices. \end{enumerate} The story over $\CC$ comes back to \cite{yo06,HS05,Hu19}.
-Over a general field, we refer \cite{LieblichOlsson15} for the non-twisted Mukai realization, \cite{LMS07,Bragg20a} for the definition of twisted Mukai lattices, and \cite{Huybrechts18,LV19} for the motivic realization.
+In this section, we provide a summary of the derived isogenies on the cohomology groups of abelian surfaces and introduce the notion of prime-to-$\ell$ derived isogenies.
+This action can be described in two ways: \begin{enumerate} \item the motivic realization, which provides rational isomorphisms on the cohomology groups; \item the realization on the integral twisted Mukai lattices. \end{enumerate}

-Following the works in \cite{LieblichOlsson15,HLT20}, we extend the filtered Torelli theorem to twisted abelian surfaces over an algebraically closed field $k$ with $\cha(k) \neq2 $.
-As a corollary, we show that any Fourier--Mukai partner of a twisted abelian surface is isomorphic to a moduli space of stable twisted sheaves on itself or its dual (\cf Theorem \ref{thm1}).
+Moreover, following the work in \cite{HLT20,LieblichOlsson15}, we extend the filtered Torelli theorem to twisted abelian surfaces over an algebraically closed field $k$ with $\cha(k) \neq2 $.
+As a corollary, we show that any Fourier--Mukai partner of a twisted abelian surface is isomorphic to a moduli space of stable twisted sheaves (\cf Theorem \ref{thm1}).